 - You’ll learn my big, scary goals for 2019.

 - 10 steps to planning and crushing your goals

 Step 1: Brain dump.

 Sit down with a pen and paper or a dry erase board and write down all the goals you have for 2019.
 Make these goals as big as you want, understanding they may change throughout the process.
 But give them all out, write everything down, especially the goals that scare you.

 Step 2: Non-negotiables

-How I decide what my “nos” are going to be is I make a list of all the things I don’t like doing.
+Here’s how I decide what my “no’s” are going to be.
+I make a list of all the things I don’t like doing.
 Then I sit down with that list and pray over it, thinking hard about the things I can cross off.
+That’s it!

 Step 3: Plan out your year